 Billionaire Steve Cohen came from an economics and poker background.
-He entered the stock market in 1978 after securing a job at investment banking firm Gruntal.
+He entered the stock market in 1978 after securing a job at the investment banking firm Gruntal.
 Cohen started off by making $8,000 on his first day and eventually moved on to make $100,000 per day for the firm.

 Cohen left Gruntal in 1992 and opened his own hedge fund – SAC Capital Partners.
-It was here where Cohen became known for his ability to make money under any market condition.
+It was here that Cohen became known for his ability to make money under any market condition.
 By 2011 Cohen was the 35th richest person in the US according to Forbes.
 Despite having a net worth of $14 billion, Cohen still works at his firm.
 It is reported that almost 15% of his company’s profits are due to operations performed by him.

 What do you think about our list of the greatest traders of all time?
 Let us know in the comments the names you feel should be on this list.
 You might also be interested to know about the world’s greatest fund.
 Happy Trading!